Freelancing can be really scary for beginners.

 It’s important to start small, gain experience, and gradually expand one’s freelance business.

-To get the first job on a freelancing platform, beginners can start by defining their niche, creating an online presence, developing a portfolio, and networking with professionals in their field.
+To get your first job on a freelancing platform, beginners can start by defining their niche, creating an online presence, developing a portfolio, and networking with professionals in their field.
 They can also utilize freelancing websites, offer free services, showcase their work, and pitch their services to potential clients.
 Building a website and utilizing social media can also help attract clients and showcase one’s skills

 Conclusion